โฐ Minimum Connection Times

 ๐ข Terminal Information

 Kansai International Airport (KIX) is a premier global aviation hub located on a man-made island in Osaka Bay, currently nearing the final phase of a massive multi-year renovation project.
 Scheduled for full completion in late 2026, the expansion is designed to increase international passenger capacity to 40 million annually.
-The facility features a stunning 'Modern Japanese' architectural aesthetic, with the primary Terminal 1 (T1) and the low-cost carrier Terminal 2 (T2) undergoing comprehensive modernizations to serve as the 'First Pavilion' for visitors to the Osaka-Kansai Expo 2025 and beyond.
+The airport operates a stunning 'Modern Japanese' architectural aesthetic, with the primary Terminal 1 (T1) and the low-cost carrier Terminal 2 (T2) undergoing comprehensive modernizations to serve as the 'First Pavilion' for visitors to the Osaka-Kansai Expo 2025 and beyond.

 The terminal complex is organized to prioritize international traffic through a revolutionary 'centralized' model.
 In Terminal 1, the previously separate North and South security and immigration zones have been consolidated into a single high-capacity hub on the 4th and 3rd floors, increasing security processing to 6,000 passengers per hour.
 The international departure area has been reimagined into four thematic 'Mood Zones'โFun, Curious, Active, and Peacefulโeach offering a curated mix of retail and relaxation.
 Terminal 2 is also being upgraded in early 2026 with an expanded boarding area and 10 new self-bag drop units to streamline LCC operations.